 To explain how this process works, he uses an example that, after him, became a standard example used to explain singular cognition.
 In the example, Socrates approaches from afar.
 At first, I cannot tell exactly what I see approaching; something (a substance) is coming closer and closer to me.
 After a while, I see that it is an animal of some sort, but I cannot tell exactly what kind of animal it is.
 As it comes closer, I realize that it is a human being, and, finally, when he is close enough, I recognize Socrates (see Normore 2007).

-Although this example seems to have had a long tradition, nowhere else did it play as important a role as it does for Buridan and some of his followers.
+Although this example seems to have had a long tradition (Black 2011), nowhere else did it play as important a role as it does for Buridan and some of his followers.
 Cognition, it shows, is always in the first instance about ‘that thing,’ ‘that animal,’ ‘that human being,’ and finally about ‘Socrates.’
 Hence, it is always about a singular thing in the first instance.
 The example can be found in John Buridan, Nicholas Oresme, Marsilius of Inghen, Peter of Ailly, Gabriel Biel, as well as Thomas Hobbes, and all these authors used it in virtually the same way.
-The example can thus be said to reform the theory of thought developed by Ockham (see Lagerlund 2006 and Lagerlund forthcoming).
+The example can thus be said to reform the theory of thought developed by Ockham (see Lagerlund 2006 and Lagerlund 2014).

 - Abelard, Dialectica, ed.
 L.M. de Rijk, Assen: van Gorcum, 1956.

 - Adriaenssen, H.T., 2017.
 Representation and Scepticism from Aquinas to Descartes, Cambridge: Cambridge University Press.

 - Avicenna, Avicenna latinus: Liber de anima, ed.
 S. van Riet and with an introduction by G. Verbeke, Leiden: Brill, 1968–72.